andsilver/Ski/doc/html_structure_reference.md

 * `div#error_explanation` appears above forms that have failed to validate and surrounds an `<h2>` and a list of error messages.
+* `span.km` surrounds the letters 'km' when displaying distances.
 * `td.numeric` for table cells containing numeric data (numbers, prices, distances).